 An impressive feat.

 Increasing sales by this much amid an economic downturn, during the industry down cycle, or when the most influential company in the world just entered your space is an extraordinary achievement.
 Good executive business leaders can motivate people to achieve exceptional performance.
-If you are in sales, it is essential to dig deep to find quantitative sales-related accomplishments.
+If you are in sales, dig deep to find quantitative sales-related accomplishments.

 Context also helps you match your qualifications and the targeted job position.
 Compare the above statement with increased hi-tech parts sales by 200 percent in Southeast Asia.